Porsche 911 (997): Turbo S (2010–2013)

 A more powerful version of the Turbo called the Turbo S (S standing for Sport) was unveiled at the Geneva Motor Show in March 2010.
 European deliveries were scheduled for May 2010 with production ending in early 2013.
 Available only with the 7-speed PDK transmission, the engine in the Turbo S was tuned to generate an extra power output of 30 PS more than the standard Turbo, bringing the total to 530 PS at 6,000 rpm and 700 Nm of torque.
 The engine had revised intake valve timing and a new carbon fibre airbox installed to achieve this feat.
 The Turbo S also gained carbon-ceramic brakes and the Sport Chrono package as standard features.
-The Turbo S was Porsche's fastest production car to date at the time of its introduction alongside the GT2 RS, having a 0-100 kph acceleration time of 3.3 seconds and 0-200 kph acceleration time of 10.8 seconds while ultimately reaching a maximum speed of 196 mph.
+The Turbo S was Porsche's fastest production car to date at the time of its introduction alongside the GT2 RS, having a 0-100 kph acceleration time of 2.7 seconds and 0-200 kph acceleration time of 9.6 seconds while ultimately reaching a maximum speed of 196 mph.
 Maximum torque was available between 2,100 rpm and 4,250 rpm.
 The 911 Turbo S, by contrast to the regular Turbo, was configured to operate with a higher boost pressure level, which meant that maximum torque was available for an unlimited period.

+In 2011, Porsche showed 911 Turbo S 10 Years Anniversary Edition China to celebrate 10 years of Porsche in China.
+The exterior is done Gold Bronze Metallic combined with matte carbon elements such as hood or rear spoiler.
+Also the car has black over silver Sport Classic Fuchs rims.
+The interior is done in black leather and alcantara with gold stitching and carbon parts.
+Just 10 cars were produced.

+In 2012, 911 Turbo S 918 Spyder Edition was introduced.
+It was obviously a tribute to 918 Spyder hypercar and was only available for 918 Spyder owners.
+This Edition had acid green accents on brake calipers, side doors lettering, side mirrors, badging and interior stitching.
+Also car had some carbon fiber accents such as side air intakes.
+The car could be ordered as a Coupe or a Cabriolet, 918 cars were produced.